Camp Hazen YMCA: History

-In 1940 'Pop' Stanley retired after 20 years of incredible service as the Camp Director and because of the uncertain times associated with the War and rebuilding, they didn't have another long-term Director until Archie Knowles in 1948.
+In 1940, 'Pop' Stanley retired after 20 years of service as the Camp Director and because of the uncertain times associated with the War and rebuilding, they didn't have another long-term Director until Archie Knowles in 1948.
 During World War II finding counselors was a tough assignment because so many of them had been drafted to fight.
 For some campers, it was not unusual to wake up and find their counselor packing their belongings and heading off to 'boot camp'.
 Quite often the only replacements for the staff were the older campers and sometimes this was thirteen-year-old boys.

 After the war ended in 1945, camp flourished under Archie Knowles' leadership.
 The introduction of a leadership program, which was based in Oskalee Village, as well as a permanent teen trip program were some of the most significant program changes of this era.
 In the seven years that Archie was the Camp Director he managed to restore many of the facilities, expand the program and stabilize their finances.
 He is honored today by Knowles Lodge.